 RHA/Residence Halls Association: The residence halls governing body.
 Semester Start Date: The first date in the semester on which the University opens its residence halls to student residents.
 Staff: Employees of the University other than administrators or faculty.
 Student: A student is a person enrolled or participating in a collegiate-level, University-sponsored program or course, regardless of program level; full-time or part-time status; credit, degree, or certificate awarded; location; or mode of instruction.
 A person remains a student until graduation or completion of the program, permanent dismissal, or non-attendance for three full, consecutive semesters (including summer semester).
 This definition includes a person who is on a leave of absence, withdraws, recess, or graduates after an alleged violation of student conduct policies.
+Student Organization (SO): A SO is defined as any group whose membership consists of students currently enrolled at the University that is: (1) registered with the Office of Student Life and Engagement; or (2) affiliated with the University through an academic department or administrative entity which supports, endorses, supervises, or recognizes the organization, unless the Senior Vice President for Student Life and Engagement otherwise determines the organization is a University function.

 UACOR/University Apartments Council of Residents.
-UCSA/University Committee on Student Affairs.
+UCSLE/ University Committee on Student Life and Engagement.
 Undergraduate: A student enrolled in a program leading to a bachelor’s degree or in an undergraduate non-degree program, including Lifelong Education.
 University Community: All University students, Trustees, administrators, faculty, and staff.
+University Document: A document created by any unit of the University, regardless of its form or medium, for the administration, operation, or governance of the University or a unit of the University.

-Voice (limited voice): Authority to speak (authority to speak if and when granted by a hearing-body). ) Vice President for Student Affairs and Services of Michigan State University or the Vice President’sdesignee.
+Voice (limited voice): Authority to speak (authority to speak if and when granted by a hearing-body).
+Senior Vice President for Student Life and Engagement (SVPSLE) Senior Vice President for Student Life and Engagement (SVPSLE) at Michigan State University or theirdesignee.
 Written/in writing: In paper or electronic form.

 History of Approval